james-stuff/chris-map/README.md

 # chris-map
-Generate and update the map of all Chris' hikes
+Generate and update the map of all Chris' hikes on display at https://james-stuff.github.io/map.html